dwfjr/dwfjr.com/contact.md

 My primary contact method at this time is the Email listed below.

-I currently will work to respond to any email requests within 72 hours.\
+I currently will work to respond to any email requests within 72 hours. <br>
 Thank you!

 ### Email